-Just like a regular customers, you can conduct a quick Do a search for yourthe business on Google.
-When you find the listing, click on the “Write a review” button.
+You can also simply conduct a Google search of your business.
+When you find your listing, click on the “Write a review” button.

-When the review window pops-up, copy the (quite lengthy) URL in the address bar on the top of the screen.
-The default string of numbers, symbols, and letters doesn’t make for an attractive URL.
-Simplify the links so that customers can easily remember them.
-Use a URL shortening tool like Bit.ly or Google’s own URL Shortener, which makes it easier to share it on social media, emails, or even receipts.
+When the review window pops up, copy the (quite lengthy) URL in the address bar on the top of the screen.
+The default string of numbers, symbols, and letters doesn’t make for an attractive URL so simplify the links so that customers can easily remember them.
+Use a URL shortening tool like Bit.ly or Ow.ly by Hootsuite to generate shortened Google reviews links that are easier to share on social media, emails, or even receipts.

-How to Effectively Use A Google Review Link
+How to Effectively Use A Google Reviews Link

-Having a Google review link makes it easier for people to find or remember your brand, but how do you go use that link effectively to get more reviews for customers in the first place?
-Great question.
+Having a Google reviews link makes it easier for people to find or remember your brand, but how do you use that link effectively to get more reviews for customers in the first place?

 Send An Email

-Research shows that up to 70 percent of reviews come from emails sent after the purchase.
-Crafting a visually appealing message with your Google review link can easily convince customers to provide the substantial feedback you need to attract more customers and improve the overall service.
+Research shows that up to 70% of online reviews come from emails sent after the purchase.
+Crafting a visually appealing message with your Google reviews link can easily convince customers to provide the substantial feedback you need to attract more customers and make operational improvements.

 Use SMS Messaging

 Mobile devices are ubiquitous in today’s digital age, and you can use them to have a direct line to any customer.
-Your short Google review link reduces the overall length of your message, which is essential to quickly capturing the attention of any consumer.
+Your Google reviews link reduces the overall length of your message, which is essential to quickly capturing the attention of any consumer.

-Most messages are read within three minutes.
-A short link along with a cordial tone makes it more likely for customers to give you those valuable reviews.
+Most messages are read within 3 minutes.
+A shortened link along with a cordial tone makes it more likely for customers to give you those valuable reviews.

-A survey showed that 80 percent of consumers believe that a business cares about them when someone from the management team responds to their review.
-Unfortunately, most consumers – about 63 percent – say that a business never responds to their feedback.
-Don’t make that mistake.
+According to online reviews statistics, 80% of consumers believe that a company cares about them when someone from the management team responds to their review.
+Unfortunately, 63% say that a business never responds to their feedback.

-Making a Better Customer Experience with A Google Review Link
+Deliver a Better Customer Experience with A Google Reviews Link

-Even though collecting 5-star reviews on Google is a great marketing strategy it shouldn’t be the end goal.
-Instead, use the information contained within each review to better understand customers and find ways to improve the brand, products, services, and customer experience.
+Even though collecting 5-star reviews on Google is a great marketing strategy, it shouldn’t be the end goal.
+Instead, use the information contained within each review to better understand customers, develop a strong customer experience management strategy, and inspire customer loyalty.